robusta-dev/krr/README.md

 - `kube_pod_owner`
 - `kube_pod_status_phase`

-_Note: If one of last three metrics is absent KRR will still work, but will result in potentially worse results and raise a warning_
+_Note: If one of last three metrics is absent KRR will still work, but it will only consider currently-running pods when calculating recommendations.
+Historic pods that no longer exist in the cluster will not be taken into consideration._

 ### With brew (MacOS/Linux):